julowe/st-johns/kumulipo-interlinear.md

 ’Tis fearful the amount eaten and left--
 Line 0573: He weliweli a ka po hane‘e aku
 Dread of the receding night
-’Tis fearful the night past and gone, p.
-22
+’Tis fearful the night past and gone,
 Line 0574: He ‘ili‘ilihia na ka po he‘e mai
 Awe of the night approaching
 The awful stillness of the night that came--